 Board-certified gastroenterologist Jordan Rush, MD, brings more than 15 years of experience to his role as a digestive disease specialist at Long Island Gastroenterology Specialists.
-Dr. Rush sees patients in the North Wantagh, South Wantagh, and Garden City, New York, offices, where his patient-focused approach focuses on optimal outcomes.
+Dr. Rush sees patients in the North Wantagh, and South Wantagh, New York, offices, where his patient-focused approach focuses on optimal outcomes.

 Dr. Rush earned his undergraduate degree at Emory University in Atlanta, Georgia, and went on to graduate from the Jacobs School of Medicine and Biomedical Sciences at the University of Buffalo in Buffalo, New York, where he was a member of the Alpha Omega Alpha Honor Medical Society.